 Don’t be surprised if PLG looks slightly different for commerce, given the stakes are high when downtime is measured in dollars per minute.
 Many of us software industry veterans understand that expectations of the evaluation and purchase process are changing.
 The most successful vendors will appeal to both the technical end user and the business buyer by leveraging the best of PLG (hands-on experience with the product) combined with a relationship-based engagement with the business buyer.
 For Elastic Path, we’re embracing this blend wholeheartedly; it’s all about solving problems and enabling these two teams to work as partners.

-We have launched our own product-led growth initiative.
-Try out our product and let us know what you think.
+Want to dive into Elastic Path Commerce Cloud?
+Try out our free trial and let us know what you think.